Nordstrom Inc. (JWN) Shares Up Despite Recent Market Volatility

-Nordstrom Inc. (NYSE: JWN)’s stock price has increased by 1.66 compared to its previous closing price of 16.27.
-Nevertheless, the company has seen a 7.54% surge in its stock price over the last five trading sessions.
+Nordstrom Inc. (NYSE: JWN)’s stock price has increased by 3.08 compared to its previous closing price of 16.08.
+Despite this, the company has seen a gain of 1.87% in its stock price over the last five trading days.
 Barron’s reported on 03/03/23 that Nordstrom Is Leaving Canada.
 Here’s Why.

 Is It Worth Investing in Nordstrom Inc. (NYSE: JWN) Right Now?

-The price-to-earnings ratio for Nordstrom Inc. (NYSE: JWN) is above average at 10.97x, while the 36-month beta value is 2.25.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 4 as “sell.”
+The price-to-earnings ratio for Nordstrom Inc. (NYSE: JWN) is above average at 10.66x, while the 36-month beta value is 2.23.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 4 as “sell.”

 Click Here to Download the FREE Report.